 Fiberglass poles are typically only found in cheaper tents and break more easily than aluminum and steel.
 Aluminum poles are more robust and lighter, but also more expensive.
 Steel poles are the toughest, but also the heaviest (by a long way).

-Weight and Packed Size
+Weight And Packed Size

-Storage Space: Pockets, Vestibules, and Gear Loft
+Storage Space: Pockets, Vestibules, And Gear Loft

 The most important storage features are vestibules (or a separate floorless screen room), interior pockets, and a “gear loft” that lets you store kit and clothes above the sleeping area.

-The two storage standouts on our list are the North Face Wawona 6 and the REI Co-op Base Camp, both of which offer near 45 square feet of vestibule area and have 10 and 14 interior pockets respectively.
+The two storage standouts on our list are the North Face Wawona 6 and the REI Co-op Base Camp, both of which offer nearly 45 square feet of vestibule area and have 10 and 14 interior pockets respectively.

 The only tents with no vestibule space are the Coleman Instant, Big Agnes Big House, and REI Wonderland.

-Best Family Tent: The Verdict
+Best Family Camping Tents: The Verdict